 Are you planning a trip to Germany on a budget?
-You won’t want to miss out on these top budget-friendly Germany travel tips!
-Scroll to read them all!
+Don’t miss out on the top advice for frugal Germany travel!
+Keep reading for all the details.

-This post about planning a trip to Germany on a budget contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about planning a trip to Germany on a budget was co-written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Emma Erichsen of Emma Adventures

-Germany is a fairy tale like country nestled in Western Europe that truly has something for everyone.
-There’s so much history, art, culture, and good food.
+Germany is a fairytale-like country nestled in Western Europe that truly has something for everyone.
+It’s a family-friendly destination with plenty of things to see and do with so much history, art, culture, and good food.

-There are castles and gorgeous little towns to explore, but, it can be a little on the expensive side.
-Good news is, you can travel Germany on a budget by being a savvy traveler!
+There are castles and gorgeous little towns to explore, but it can be a little on the expensive side.
+The good news is that you can travel to Germany on a budget by being savvy!

 Getting Around on a Budget in Germany